 As technology moves forward at pace, cognitive advertising is undergoing a monumental transformation.
 Buzzwords like virtual reality, artificial intelligence, and machine learning have evolved to become meaningful tools, revolutionizing how consumers engage with ads.

 The progression of tech has unlocked avenues for personalization through algorithms and smarter analytics, while the likes of virtual reality and augmented reality offer more immersive engagement.
 As a result, brands have more means to tap into cognitive processes than ever before.
+As technology advances, strategies like free trials will continue to play a crucial role in consumer engagement.

 Yet, ethical dilemmas surrounding cognitive advertising are becoming increasingly commonplace.
 As our capacity to influence consumer behavior expands, the risk of spreading manipulative misinformation also increases.